noun (plural same or yaks)

-- Genus Bos, family Bovidae; the domesticated B. grunniens, descended from the wild B. mutus, which rarely is still found at high altitude
+- Genus Bos, family Bovidae; the domesticated B. grunniens, descended from the wild B. mutus, which is still found on rare occasions at high altitude

 - Milk products were common in the form of sour cream and butter from cows and yaks.

 - Butchers from Tibet come especially to slaughter yaks whose meat is then dried and smoked.

 - Their yaks share these high, sunny pastures with blue sheep and plump marmots.

 Late 18th century: from Tibetan gyag.

 Words that rhyme with yakaback, alack, attack, back, black, brack, clack, claque, crack, Dirac, drack, flack, flak, hack, jack, Kazakh, knack, lack, lakh, mac, mach, Nagorno-Karabakh, pack, pitchblack, plaque, quack, rack, sac, sack, shack, shellac, slack, smack, snack, stack, tach, tack, thwack, track, vac, wack, whack, wrack, Zack

 A trivial or unduly prolonged conversation: one’s time is filled with wining, dining, and yackety-yak

 - He was quick to raise his voice through a cordless microphone to silence the gathering engaged in a yak.